Ford Taurus (fifth generation): Exterior

-The exterior of the 5G Taurus is largely carried over from the Five Hundred, apart from a revised front fascia with a three-bar grille, headlights, and fog lights; revised tail lights; roof-mounted satellite radio antenna; and chrome-trimmed, fender-located faux engine vents.
+The exterior featured a revised front fascia with a three-bar grille, headlights, and fog lights; revised tail lights; relocated and smaller side mirrors, roof-mounted satellite radio antenna; and chrome-trimmed faux fender vents.
 Each trim level featured new wheels.

 Ford's chief designer Peter Horbury noted that the Five Hundred's styling had been problematic, and said of the front and rear facia modifications: "when we did the face lift, and it became the Taurus; it didn't set the world on fire, either.
 If you remodeled either end of the Sydney Harbour Bridge, I'm sure you’d still know what it was."